-AsIAm, Ireland’s National Autism Charity, has today launched a new report providing unique insights from the autistic community in Ireland.
+AsIAm, Ireland’s Autism Charity, has today launched a new report providing unique insights from the autistic community in Ireland.
 The report provides a summary of insights from 1,600 autistic people, parents, family members and carers.
 It covers a range of topics including education, healthcare, housing, life in the community, safety and the cost of living.

 The headlines make for stark reading.
 86% of respondents do not believe they have the same chance in Irish society, 90% do not think the Irish public understands enough about autism and 91% believe that being autistic is a barrier to being accepted and making friends.